Ada-Developers-Academy/core-unit-2/deployment/activity-deploying-to-heroku.md

 ## Activity Instructions

 1. Get into pairs or small groups
-1. While using individual Hello Books API repos, as a pair/group, follow the "Deploying to Heroku" walkthrough step-by-step together
+1. While using individual Hello Books API repos, as a pair/group, follow the "Deploying to Heroku" walk-through step-by-step together
 1. When any errors or questions arise:
     - Write down what step/command just created the issue
-    - Write down how you observe the issue
+    - Write down how you observed the issue
     - Pause, debug, and ask for help!

 Then, answer the following questions with your pair or small group: